pankaja-shree/mongo101/readme.md

 1. Cant embed documents that are more than 16mb.
 2. If the embeded doc is not frequently used, it is waste of space.
 3. Atomicity of data - If you want to change both resume and employee info at the same time using atomic operations, embed on inside the other.

+## Week 5: Indexes and Performance

+### Storage Engines

+* Mongo 3.0 onwards offer pluggable storage engine.
+* A storage engine is an interface between the disk (persistant storage) and the DB.
+Mongodb server talks to the disk using storage engine.
+* All CRUD operations are done through storage engines.

+Node driver --> Mongo server --> Storage Engine --> Persistant storage

+* Handling of memory of the server and the disk is done by storage engine
+* Pluggable storage engine - can use multiple engines
+* 2 storage engines - MMAP and WiredTiger
+* Mongo 3.2 onwards WiredTiger is the default engine.
+* Storage engine doesn't affect -
+ 1. Communication between different mongodb servers in clusters
+ 2. API offered by the database

+ #### MMAPv1

+ * OS manages the memory used by each mapped file, deciding which parts to swap to disk.
+Virtual memory is 100GB and actual memory is 100 GB in a 64 bit system.

+ * Collection level locking - In mongodb, each collection is a file.
+While doing multiple operations on the same collection, only one write can happen at a time, so operations must wait one by one.

+ * Allows in place update of data -

+ * Power of 2 sizes for documents - update docs without moving

+ #### WiredTiger

+ * Easier and faster
+ * Offers Document level Concurrency - When two writes are at the same doc, one write has to wait
+ * Offers compression of data and indexes.
+ * WiredTiger manages the memory used by each mapped file, deciding which parts to swap to disk.
+ * Append only storage engine - no in place update.
+For updates, they create new space.
+Regularly cache out data that is not frequently used.
+Advantage - Operate without locks , offers concurrency.
+So we can perform more than 1 operation on a doc.
+ * To start WT manually:
+ `mongod [-dbpath W]` --storageEngine wiredTiger `db.foo.stats()` - to find out which storage engine is used

+### Indexes

+* Prevents scanning the entire collection to find a doc.
+* using WiredTiger, as of MongoDB 3.0, indexes are implemented in b+trees.
+* Indexes are used for ordering the collection
+Eg: If there is an index (a,b,c) :
+Can search on a, (a,b), (a,c) and (a,b,c)
+but not c, (c,b)
+* Updates, writes using index will be slower
+* Reads are much faster with indexes
+* But combination operations, such as update and deletion operations will benefit from the index in the query stage, and then may be slowed by the index during the write.
+It is still better off having an index, but there are some special cases where this may not be true.